 - Launch order import wizard and choose the file keeping orders.

-- Move to the next step, outline file delimiters and have a look at preview.
+- Move to the next step, outline file delimiters, and have a look at the preview.

-- Assign file columns to PrestaShop database fields and set order, customer, address, product identifiers.
+- Assign file columns to the PrestaShop database fields and set order, customer, address, and product identifiers.